Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Attack Strategy Annotation Details

 \subsection{LLM-Based Annotation Methodology}

-Due to the complexity and multilabel nature of this task, manual annotation by human annotators would have been prohibitively costly.
+Due to its complexity and multilabel nature, manual annotation by human annotators would have been prohibitively costly.
 Instead, we employed an LLM-judge \texttt{GPT-4o-mini} (\texttt{gpt-4o-mini-2024-07-18}) to annotate the conversations.
 The LLM performed the following steps: \begin{enumerate} \item Identified which high-level attack strategies and sub-categories were present in each conversation. \item Extracted the specific messages corresponding to each identified strategy. \end{enumerate}

 This automated approach provided a cost-effective and scalable solution while ensuring consistent and accurate annotations.
 The methodology allowed us to gain valuable insights into the tactics used by social engineers in the dataset.
 See the prompt details in Table~\ref{tab:attack_annotation_prompt}.